-The second edition of the Brent Biennial, In the House of my Love, will bring together artists and community groups whose works explore the many meanings of homemaking.
+The second edition of the Brent Biennial, In the House of my Love, has brought together artists and community groups whose works explore the many meanings of homemaking.

 Download a digital copy of our guide to the Brent Biennial 2022.